stvp/gostatsd/README.md

 Usage
 -----

-gostatsd buffers up to 512 bytes of data before sending a UDP packet.
+gostatsd, by default, buffers up to 512 bytes of data before sending a UDP packet.
 This means that you need to manually call `Flush()` after you're done recording your stats to send any remaining stats.

 ```go
 package main